This qualification has four stages, each comprising 120 credits.

 It’s not just university study that can be considered, you can also transfer study from a wide range of professional or vocational qualifications such as HNCs and HNDs.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 We will need to know what you studied, where and when and you will need to provide evidence of your previous study.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

 Classification of your degree

-On successfully completing this undergraduate course, you'll be awarded the BA (Honours) Social Work (Scotland) degree.
+On successfully completing this course, we’ll award you our BA (Honours) Social Work (Scotland).